diegarey/factorial-technical-test/README.md

 - **Inventory**: Mark options as in or out of stock.
 - **Sales Analysis**: Review orders and popular configurations.

+**Admin Interface Capabilities:**
+- Create and manage product catalog
+- Define part categories and their display order
+- Add/edit/remove options for each part
+- Set up compatibility rules between options
+- Configure special pricing rules for option combinations
+- Update inventory status
+- View and manage orders

 ---

-## Creating New Products and Options
+## 🆕 Creating New Products and Options

 - **New Product**: Admin provides product name, description, base price, and defines part categories.
 - **New Option**: Admin adds a new option (e.g., rim color) to a part category via the admin UI/API.
 The database updates the `options` table.

+**Example: Adding a New Rim Color**
+1. Admin navigates to the Part Categories section and selects "Rim Color"
+2. Clicks "Add New Option"
+3. Provides details:
+   - Name: "Green"
+   - Base Price: €15
+   - In Stock: Yes
+   - Image: [uploads image]
+4. Clicks "Save"
+5. The system adds a new record to the `options` table
+6. The new rim color is now available for customers to select

 ---

-## Setting Prices and Price Rules
+## 💰 Setting Prices and Price Rules

 - Admin can set the base price for each option.
 - Admin can define conditional price rules (e.g., "matte finish" + "full-suspension frame" = €50) via the admin UI/API, which updates the `price_rules` table.

+**Example: Creating a Conditional Price Rule**
+1. Admin navigates to the Price Rules section
+2. Clicks "Add New Price Rule"
+3. Selects the following:
+   - Primary Option: "Matte Finish"
+   - Conditional Option: "Full-suspension Frame"
+   - Conditional Price: €50
+4. Clicks "Save"
+5. The system adds a new record to the `price_rules` table
+6. When a customer selects both options, the price will use the conditional price instead of the base price

 ---

-## Technical Decisions & Trade-offs
+## 🧩 Technical Decisions & Trade-offs

 - **Relational Database (PostgreSQL)**: Chosen for its ability to model complex relationships and enforce data integrity, especially for compatibility and pricing rules.
 - **Backend/Frontend Separation**: Enables independent scaling and parallel development.